-60Subject to the provisions of the Act, a Governor shall (in the absence of some other material interest than is indicated below) be entitled to vote (and be counted in the quorum) in respect of any Resolution concerning any of the following matters, namely:
+61. Subject to the provisions of the Act, a governor shall (in the absence of some other material interest than is indicated below) be entitled to vote (and be counted in the quorum) in respect of any Resolution concerning any of the following matters, namely:

-the giving of any security or indemnity to him in respect of money lent or obligations incurred by him at the request of or for the benefit of the Association or any of its subsidiary undertakings
+the giving of any security or indemnity to them in respect of money lent or obligations incurred by them at the request of or for the benefit of the Association or any of its subsidiary undertakings

-the giving of any security or indemnity to a third party in respect of a debt or obligation of the Association or any of its subsidiary undertakings for which he himself has assumed responsibility in whole or in part under a guarantee or indemnity or by the giving of security
+the giving of any security or indemnity to a third party in respect of a debt or obligation of the Association or any of its subsidiary undertakings for which they have assumed responsibility in whole or in part under a guarantee or indemnity or by the giving of security

-any proposal concerning any other body corporate in which he is interested, directly or indirectly, and whether as an officer or shareholder or otherwise howsoever, provided that he (together with persons connected with him within the meaning of Section 252 of the 2006 Act) is not beneficially interested in 1% or more of the issued shares of any class of such body corporate (or of any third body corporate through which his interest is derived) or of the voting rights available to members of the relevant body corporate (any such interest being deemed for the purpose of this Article to be a material interest in all circumstances)
+any proposal concerning any other body corporate in which they are interested, directly or indirectly, and whether as an officer or shareholder or otherwise howsoever, provided that they (together with persons connected with them within the meaning of Section 252 of the 2006 Act) is not beneficially interested in 1% or more of the issued shares of any class of such body corporate (or of any third body corporate through which their interest is derived) or of the voting rights available to members of the relevant body corporate (any such interest being deemed for the purpose of this Article to be a material interest in all circumstances)

-61If any question shall arise at any time as to the materiality of such a Governor’s interest or as to the entitlement of any Governor to vote and such question is not resolved by his voluntary agreeing to abstain from voting, such question shall be referred to the Chairman of the meeting and his ruling in relation to such Governor shall be final and conclusive except in a case where the nature or extent of the interest of such Governor has not been fairly disclosed.
+62. If any question shall arise at any time as to the materiality of such a governor’s interest or as to the entitlement of any governor to vote and such question is not resolved by their voluntary agreeing to abstain from voting, such question shall be referred to the Chair of the meeting and their ruling in relation to such governor shall be final and conclusive except in a case where the nature or extent of the interest of such governor has not been fairly disclosed.

-The Association may by Ordinary Resolution suspend or relax the provisions of this Article to any extent or ratify any transaction not duly authorised by reason of a contravention of this Article.
+63. The Association may by Ordinary Resolution suspend or relax the provisions of this preceding Article to any extent or ratify any transaction not duly authorised by reason of a contravention of this Article.

-The continuing Governors may act notwithstanding any vacancies, but if and so long as the number of Governors is reduced below the minimum number fixed by or in accordance with these Articles the continuing Governor or Governors may act for the purpose of filling such vacancies or of summoning General Meetings, but not for any other purpose.
-If there is no Governor able or willing to act, then any two Members may summon a General Meeting for the purpose of appointing Governors.
+The continuing governors may act notwithstanding any vacancies, but if and so long as the number of governors is reduced below the minimum number fixed by or in accordance with these Articles the continuing governor or governors may act for the purpose of filling such vacancies or of summoning General Meetings, but not for any other purpose.
+If there is no governor able or willing to act, then any two Members may summon a General Meeting for the purpose of appointing governors.

-If at any meeting of the Governing Board, the Chairman shall not be present within five minutes after the time appointed for holding the meeting, the Governors may choose one of their numbers to be Chairman of the meeting.
+If at any meeting of the governing board, the Chair shall not be present within five minutes after the time appointed for holding the meeting, the governors may choose one of their numbers to be Chair of the meeting.

-A Resolution in writing signed by all the Governors shall be as effective as a Resolution duly passed at a meeting of the Governing Board and may consist of several documents in the like form, each signed by one or more Governors.
+A Resolution in writing or electronic form signed by all the governors shall be as effective as a Resolution duly passed at a meeting of the governing board and may consist of several documents in the like form, each signed by one or more governors.